Edwards A. Park (doctor): Research

 Although Park's initial research interests revolved around cardiovascular physiology and cardiac disease, his research later made the most impact in the field of rickets and the growth in bone that indicate the illness.

 During Park's time, rickets had been viewed as an enduring and often permanently damaging disease that was especially prominent in the case of infants.
-Before Park's initial arrival at Johns Hopkins, Howland and Dr. E.V.
+Before his arrival at Johns Hopkins, Howland and Dr. E.V.
 McCollum had already begun work on studying rickets – specifically studying the changes in calcium and potassium content of the blood.
-Park taught and worked in the Hunterian Lab where he studied histologic changes in the bone, characterizing normal versus abnormal changes in bone growth.
-He did so by varying dietary deficiencies and through his work discovered that vitamin D can be used to prevent rickets.
-This work, along with that done by E.V.
-McCollum, Dr. Simmonds and Dr. Shipley, led to a total of 23 publications over a fifteen-month period.
+Park taught and worked in the Hunterian Lab, where he studied histologic changes in the bone, characterizing normal versus abnormal changes in bone growth.
+He did so by varying dietary deficiencies, and discovered that vitamin D can be used to prevent rickets.
+This work, along with that of E.V.
+McCollum, Simmonds and Shipley, led to a total of 23 publications over a fifteen-month period.

 Park's other research interests were reflected in his study of bone structure where growth has been malignantly halted by illness.
 Through X-ray examinations, he discovered that bone growth proceeds horizontally so that a dense horizontal line of bone builds up during a disease phase, despite the cartilage arrest.
-Park received the Goldberger Award for this study at the age of 85, and he also included his findings through years of bone growth research in the publication of his last paper in 1964.
+Park received the Goldberger Award for this study at the age of 85, and he included his findings through years of bone growth research in the publication of his last paper in 1964.

 Personal life and family

 While working at the Johns Hopkins Hospital, Park lived in Garrison, Maryland, with his wife, Agnes Bevan, an English woman he had met in London in 1911.
-Together, they have three children, two sons, and a daughter.
+Together, they had three children.

 Referred to as "Ned" by his friends and colleagues, Park was known for having people over to his home and summer home in Cape Breton, Nova Scotia.
-There, Park continued his research and fished for salmon, designing the 'Park fly' to better catch them.
-It was at his summer home on the Margaree River that Park died in 1969 and was later buried.
+There, Park continued his research and fished for salmon, designing the "Park fly" to better catch them.
+At his summer home on the Margaree River, Park died in 1969, and was later buried there.